 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The government has only one type of item, which arises only under a modified accrual basis of accounting, which qualifies for reporting in this category.
-Accordingly, the item, unavailable revenue, is reported only in the governmental funds balance sheet.
-The governmental funds report unavailable revenues from one source: property taxes.
-This amount is deferred and recognized as an inflow of resources in the period that the amounts become available.
+The government's deferred inflows are clearly labeled on the face of the financial statements.